-is somewhere in the Pacific, along a line of longitude (whatever corresponds to i=10 on this GENIE grid ...
+The chosen section is somewhere in the Pacific, along a line of longitude (whatever corresponds to i=10 on this muffin model grid ...
 I guess about 165W ...).
-Here, the variable to be plotted has also bee changed - ocn_02.
-Because of this the scale has also been changed - from 0 to 300 $\mu molkg^{-1}$, and because the netCDF variable units are molkg-1, a units scaling of 1.0E-6 is specified for parameter PCSCALE.
+Here, the variable to be plotted has also been changed - ocn_02^{15} .
+Because the units of dissolved oxygen are much smaller than for temperature (in degrees C), the plotted scale has also been changed - from 0 to 300 $\mu molkg^{-1}$ rather than the netCDF variable units of $molkg^{-1}$.
+To achieve this re-scaling, a units scaling value of 1.0E-6 is specified for parameter PCSCALE.16